Search

 Market Growers Selection

 100 days.
 Brassica oleracea.
 Open Pollinated.
 Premium Late Flat Dutch Cabbage.
 The plant produces heavy crops of huge heads of cabbage.
+It is a popular heirloom cabbage variety prized for its large, dense, flat-to-oval drumhead heads that excel in storage and processing.
 The heads average 10 to 12 inches in diameter and weigh 10 to 15 lbs.
 Excellent for making delicious sauerkraut.
-One of the best winter keepers holds its quality for months.
+It is one of the best winter keepers, holding its quality for months.
+An heirloom variety introduced to the USA by German immigrants around 1840.
 Excellent choice for home gardens and market growers.
-An heirloom variety introduced to the USA by German immigrants around 1840.
 United States Department of Agriculture, NSL 32697.
 A variety from Germany.

 *